marcov64/Lsd/Readme.txt

  PATH_LIB=.

 SLOW GDB OPERATION: the GDB debugger can become very slow in Windows when the models are large.
 This is due to the Windows special handling of the heap (dynamic memory allocation) for programs being debugged.
-It is normally safe to disable this special handling by defining the folowing environment variable:
+It is normally safe to disable this special handling by defining the following environment variable:

  _NO_DEBUG_HEAP=1